At Lifestart Foundation, we are commited to improving the quality of life for individuals and communities in Central Vietnam.

-- 100’s of sponsorships have been granted to families under the Support-A-Family program.
-These sponsorships aid very poor families to establish and commence Micro-businesses
+- Hundreds of sponsorships granted under the Support-A-Family program.
+These sponsorships aid very poor families to establish and commence Micro-businesses.

 - Installed wells and pumps for families without water

 - Installed iron roofs to make houses water-proof

 - Provided over $45,000 AUD of infant milk formula to orphans, sick children from poor families and mothers who were unable to breast feed

 - Provided rice, food and blankets for many who were cold and hungry

 - Provided much needed food hampers to poor families

 - Built homes for families who were squatting or were without shelter